 Amplify leverages Amazon Web Services (AWS) as its cloud hosting provider.
 Within AWS, Amplify utilizes Virtual Private Clouds (VPCs), which provide an isolated cloud environment within the AWS infrastructure.
-External network traffic to a VPC is managed via gateway and firewall rules, which are maintained in source code control to ensure that the configuration remains in compliance with the Amplify Security policies.
+External network traffic to a VPC is managed via gateway and firewall rules, which are maintained in source code control to ensure that the configuration remains in compliance with Amplify security policy.
 In addition, the production VPCs and the development VPCs are isolated from each other and maintained in separate AWS accounts.

 Information security program

 Amplify maintains a comprehensive information security program based on the industry recognized ISO27002 series and the NIST 800-53 Rev. 4 family of information security controls.
-These provide a robust framework of security controls from which an organization can build its security protocols based on identified risks, compliance requirements, and business needs.
+These provide a robust framework of best practices from which an organization can build its security policies and protocols based on identified risks, compliance requirements, and business needs.
 They cover critical practice areas, including access control, configuration management, incident response, security training, and other information security domains.

-Amplify’s Information Security Task Force, administered by a senior member of the executive team, has primary responsibility for the development, maintenance, and implementation of the Amplify information security program.
-The Information Security Task Force is responsible for all information risk management activities within the company and is composed of technology, business and legal leaders from the organization.
+Amplify’s Information Security Committee has primary responsibility for the development, maintenance, and implementation of the Amplify information security program.
+The Information Security Committee is responsible for all information risk management activities within the company and is composed of technology, business and legal leaders from the organization.
 The Committee includes a dedicated Director of Security and a program manager to oversee, direct and coordinate its activities.

 Amplify’s access control principles dictate that all student personal information we store on behalf of customers is only accessible to district-authorized users and to a limited set of internal Amplify users who may only access the data for purposes authorized by the district.
 Districts maintain control over their internal users and may grant or revoke access.